-Worship is not something that begins in our sanctuary on a Sunday, but in our homes in time of prayer and praise.
+Worship begins in our sanctuary on a Sunday, but is naturally continued throughout the week in our homes in time of prayer and praise.
 An essential part of the Episcopal tradition is the practice of saying the Daily Offices, morning and evening prayer services found in the Book of Common Prayer.

 Around the globe in various languages, Anglicans and Episcopalians are offering continual prayers of adoration, confession, and thanksgivings.
-We make joining in as easy as possible through Prayer Guides and online resources.
+We make joining in as easy as possible through online resources.

 Our worship of God and our love of Christ are simple responses to the goodness of God and the wonder of our creation, redemption, and salvation.
-As a royal priesthood we are a part of the lifting up to God of our love and praise.
+As a royal priesthood, we are a part of lifting up to God our love and praise.

 The worship style of our church is called liturgical, which is very structured compared to other traditions, but which allows everyone to be a part of the service.
-The leader, ordained or lay, is gathering the prayers of the community, but it is the community that prays.
+The ordained or lay leader gathers the prayers of the community, but it is the community that prays.

 Loving Christ and Each Other: Koinonia